Five things to ask before buying a server cluster for edge computing

 Ask your server supplier if they can help you deploy a secure boot server as part of your edge-ready cluster.
 This specialized server has built-in security that protects against unauthorized modification of your cluster configuration or software stack.
 It maintains data integrity even when offline or remotely accessed.
 System security exists on a spectrum; each application must tailor security needs to mitigate the risk and cost of compromise.

 5. How does my server stack fit into my existing IT ecosystem?

-Rugged servers featuring commercial-off-the-shelf (COTS) components and technologies are affordable and easier to integrate than proprietary edge computers because they are pre-certified to run a range of software and applications out of the box.
+Rugged servers featuring commercial-off-the-shelf (COTS) components and technologies, like Intel® Xeon® Scalable processors, are affordable and easier to integrate than proprietary edge computers because they are pre-certified to run a range of software and applications out of the box.
 They seamlessly plug into existing IT infrastructure, simplifying management across cloud and edge layers, and can be quickly deployed.
 While rugged servers designed and built with proprietary or custom components do not deliver these capabilities, they may deliver security advantages.
 Working with a rugged-server expert with experience in both design approaches will allow you to explore the trade-offs and understand the costs and benefits of both.

 The challenge is to build an edge computing infrastructure that delivers data-center performance in a rugged, compact and secure design.
 Mercury’s server experts are ready to help architect a rugged server cluster that works for you – contact us today.